chrisgbekorbu/datasciencecoursera/CleanData/CodeBook.md

 * 'test/y_test.txt': Test labels.
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 In addition, the following file is produced using the run_analysis.R script:
-* ‘UCI HAR-Tidy.txt’: A tidy data set of the means and standard deviations for the six activities found in Anguita et al.’s (2013) original data.
+* â€˜UCI HAR-Tidy.txtâ€™: A tidy data set of the means and standard deviations for the six activities found in Anguita et al.â€™s (2013) original data.
 ##Data Files Excluded
-Anguita et al.’s (2013) data also include the following files which were not used to create the tidy data set.
+Anguita et al.â€™s (2013) data also include the following files which were not used to create the tidy data set.
 These files are:
 * 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.